 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
 FA Ryman Healthcare recognises the importance of tāngata Māori (their cultural heritage) and the possibility of unspoken and unconscious fears that can occur in kaumātua and their whānau.
-The Hauora Māori Plan Partnership & Te Tiriti o Waitangi policy is documented to guide practice and service provided to future Māori residents who reside at Yvette Williams.
-The service has a link with a local iwi liaison officer based at Te Whatu Ora Health New Zealand- Southern and is working towards strengthening their linkage in order to encourage further support for the service.
-Ryman Christchurch has employed a Taha Māori Kaitiaki - Cultural Navigator, who works in partnership with a Māori cultural advisor and with Māori to ensure updating of policy and procedure within the villages and the company represents Te Tiriti partnership and equality for Māori.
-The appointment of the Taha Māori kaitiaki recognise the importance Ryman place on Tikanga Māori and Te Tiriti partnership with mana whenua.
-The service has visited the local marae and made contact in order to form a relationship for the future.

-The service currently has no residents who identify as Māori.
-There are no staff employed at Yvette Williams who identify as Māori; however, there are a number of staff who identify as Māori employed throughout the Ryman organisation.
-The onboarding process for new staff evidenced optional documentation of ethnicity.
+The Hauora Māori Plan Partnership & Te Tiriti o Waitangi policy is documented to guide practice and service provided to kaumātua residing at Jane Mander.
+The service linked with one of eight iwis and is working towards strengthening their linkage that will encourage further support for the service.
+The appointment of the Taha Māori navigator recognise the importance Ryman place on Tikanga Māori and Te Tiriti partnership with mana whenua.
+The service currently has residents who identify as Māori.
+There are staff employed who identify as Māori and the onboarding process for new staff evidenced documentation of iwi affiliations.
 All staff are encouraged to participate in the education programme and to gain qualifications in relation to their role.
-Interviews with the village manager and regional operations manager identified the service and organisation are focused on equitable recruitment processes that include encouraging Māori employment as part of a diverse workforce.

-The organisational Māori health plan identifies the service is committed to enabling the achievement of equitable health outcomes between Māori and non-Māori residents.
-This is achieved by applying the Treaty principles and enabling residents and their whānau to direct their care in the way they choose.
-The service uses the Ryman Māori Health Plan.
-The document is based around implementing the principles of Te Whare Tapa Whā, which will ensure the wellbeing of the kaumātua and their whānau are enabled.
+The organisational Māori Health plan identifies the service is committed to enabling the achievement of equitable health outcomes between Māori and non-Māori residents.
+This is achieved by applying Te Tiriti principles and enabling residents and their whānau to direct their care in the way they choose.
+The service has developed a sitespecific Māori Health plan.
+The document is based around implementing the principles of Te Whare Tapa Whā, which ensures the wellbeing of the kaumātua and their whānau are enabled.
 Residents and whānau are involved in providing input into the resident's care planning, their activities, and their dietary needs.

-Interviews with four managers (village manager, assistant manager, clinical manager, and regional operations manager) and twenty-seven staff (three unit-coordinators (including one enrolled nurse), five registered nurses, eight caregivers, three activities coordinators, one lead chef, one kitchen assistant, two cleaners, three laundry assistant and lead maintenance) described examples of providing culturally safe services in relation to their role.
-Clinical staff described their commitment to supporting future Māori residents and their support to whānau by identifying what is important to them, enabling self-determination and authority in decision-making that supports their health and wellbeing.

-Interviews with the village manager and regional operational manager identified the service and organisation are focused on delivering person-centred care which includes operating in ways that are culturally safe.
-Consultation with resident and whānau input into reviewing care plans and assessment content to meet residents'
+Interviews with four managers (village manager [VM], clinical manager [CM], resident services manager [RSM] and regional operational manager [ROM]) and eighteen staff (three registered nurses, one enrolled nurse, eight caregivers, two activities coordinators, acting chef, cleaner, laundry assistant and lead maintenance) described examples of providing culturally safe services in relation to their role.
+Clinical staff described their commitment to supporting Māori residents and their support to whānau by identifying what is important to them.
+Self-determination and authority in decision-making that supports residents' health and wellbeing is promoted as reviewed through the care planning and review process.
+Interviews with the managers identified the service and organisation are focused on delivering person-centred care which includes operating in ways that are culturally safe.
+The service accesses online training that covers Māori health development, cultural diversity and cultural awareness, safety, and spirituality training, which support the principles of Te Tiriti o Waitangi.
+All staff have recently completed this updated online training.
+The service has strong relationship with iwi in Northland through the whakapapa of several staff.
+Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa FΑ Ryman (Australia and New Zealand) developed health plans for all cultures including for Pasifika.
+The people: Pacific peoples in Aotearoa are entitled to live and The Providing Services for Pacific Elders and Other Ethnicities policy enjoy good health and wellbeing.
+Te Tiriti: Pacific peoples acknowledge the mana whenua of is documented.
+The service has Pasifika linkages through their own Aotearoa as tuakana and commit to supporting them to achieve staff with community activities, cultural celebrations, leaders, and tino rangatiratanga. church groups where relevant to residents' preferences and needs.